hsbakshi/ShadowfaxCarControl/README.md

 # ShadowfaxCarControl
-*CarControl for Arduino based autonomous robots using Adafruit motor shield
+Car control library for Arduino-based autonomous robots using Adafruit motor shield v2.

-ShadowfaxCarControl library allows you to control a 4-wheel drive robot using the Adafruit motor shield V2.
+ShadowfaxCarControl library allows you to control your 4-wheel drive robot with a small piece of code.

 Along with this library, you also need the Adafruit_MotorShield library: https://github.com/adafruit/Adafruit_Motor_Shield_V2_Library